ndevenish/Blender_ioEDM/EDM_Specification.md

 ### The Root Node

 The next entry is a `named_type` '`rootNode`'.
-This has always been observed to be an instance of `model::RootNode`, and is described
+This has always been observed to be an instance of `model::RootNode`, and is described below.

 ### Unknown data block